-- All information obtained by school staff about a pupil will be kept confidential and will only be shared with other professionals and agencies with the family's consent. - If the child is under 12, consent to share information about them must be obtained from their parents or carers.
+- All information obtained by school staff about a pupil will be kept confidential and will only be shared with other professionals and agencies with the family's consent unless there are safeguarding concerns that need to be shared with CSSW and parents refuse consent or seeking consent would place the child at further risk. - If the child is under 12, consent to share information about them must be obtained from their parents or carers.
 Young people aged 12 to 15 may give their own consent to information sharing if they have sufficient understanding of the issues.
 Young people aged 16 and over are able to give their own consent. - Where a child is at risk of suffering significant harm, schools have a legal duty to share this information with CSSW and the social work team make appropriate referrals.
 Equally, where a child is subject to a child protection investigation, schools must share any information about the child requested by CSSW and the social work team - Parental consent to making a child protection referral should be sought but if withheld, the referral must still be made and parents made aware of this.
 Before taking this step, school should consider the proportionality of disclosure against non-disclosure; is the duty of confidentiality overridden by the need to safeguard the child? - Parental consent to referral can be dispensed with if seeking consent is likely to cause further harm to the child, interfere with a criminal investigation or cause undue delay in taking action to protect the child.
 However, it should be discussed with the social work team on a "no names" basis to gain advice on whether this course of action should be taken. - Only relevant information should be disclosed, and only to those professionals who need to know.
 Staff should consider the purpose of the disclosure, and remind recipients that the information is confidential and only to be used for the stated purpose. - In the event that a child makes a disclosure of neglect or abuse, staff cannot guarantee them confidentiality, but must explain why they have to pass the information on, to whom and what will happen as a result.
 Parents should also be made aware of the school's duty to share information. - Staff should discuss any concerns or difficulties around confidentiality or information sharing with the designated safeguarding lead or seek advice from the social work team